srhumir/LST-Downscaling/README.md

 # LST-Downscaling
 We would like to downscale the LST acquired using MODIS to the resolution of SPOT.
 This method can be used for LST downscaling of other sensors too.

+This work is based on the paper
+-

 We do this based on NDVI.
 Pracctically we will convert NDVI to LST.
 This job is done in several steps.

 1. Find a linear relationship between NDVI and LST of MODIS hust using "hot edge" pixels.